isaumya/wp-server-stats/readme.txt

 * Shows server software
 * Shows the server IP address
 * Shows server port
-* Shows server loacation
+* Shows server location
 * Shows server hostname
 * Shows server document root
 * Shows if Memcached is enabled on your server or not
 * If memcached is enabled it will show you a detailed information about your memcached installation, if provided right memcache host and port details in the **WP Server Stats** > **General Settings** page
-* Shows total number of allowed CPU for yoru site
+* Shows total number of allowed CPU for your site
 * Shows Realtime CPU usage percentage
 * Shows Total RAM allocated
 * Shows Real Time RAM Usage percentage